 What is the National Green Algorithms Program?

-The program seeks to promote Green AI by Design, in which energy efficiency, emissions reduction, and responsible use of digital infrastructure are integrated as key technical variables, alongside model accuracy and performance.
+The program aims to promote AI that is "Green by Design," in which energy efficiency, emissions reduction, and the responsible use of digital infrastructure are integrated as key technical variables, alongside model accuracy and performance.

 Within this framework, the National Green Algorithms Program acts as an instrument for aligning technological innovation and sustainability, promoting good practices, measuring the environmental impact of AI, and developing standards and tools that facilitate its implementation in companies and organizations.